rinpharma/r-pharma/content/blog/post.5.md

 We are excited to announce that R/Pharma 2020 will feature a virtual exposition hall which will give you the opportunity to showcase an R package or shiny app in a virtual booth.
 The expo will be open throughout the entire three day conference.

 -  You can run a google slideshow or video for people to see when they enter
+    - Suggestion - a video of your app in use
--  If you are present in your booth you can video chat with visitors or show a live demo - up to 10 people can fit in your booth
+-  If you are present in your booth you can video chat with visitors or show a live demo
+    - Up to 10 people can fit in your booth
 -  Each booth has its own dedicated chat window
 -  You can schedule a demo and invite other attendees
 -  **We'll do all the virtual booth set-up work for you**